oxalorg/genox/README.md

 But I got fedup of cloning genox on different systems, and decided to set it up on pypi anyways.

+**Another way to install**

+I personally don't use the pypi version.
+I instead use `pip install -e ~/projects/genox`, this way all my sites directly use the most latest code in genox.
+I can change the source and get updates instantly across all my sites.

+I would recommend you fork genox and do the same.
+Genox is extremely hackable.

 ## Moar Features

 ### Manifest - Integration with Node ecosystem